 - Ticket Status: click the desired status (Open, In Progress, Additional Information Required or Resolved).

 - Priority: click the appropriate Priority button (Low, Medium, or Rush).

-- Visible to Merchant: select Yes/No to enable the ticket to be visible to Merchants that have login access to your IRIS site.
+- Visible to Merchant: select Yes/No to enable the ticket to be visible to Merchants that have login access to your CRM site.

 - Assigned To: click the Assign button and select a user.

 - Add Comment: enter the comment in the comment box.
 You may also paste an image, upload a file, or drag and drop files to save in the ticket.

 - Notifications: click on the Notifications area to select from a list of users that should be notified of the ticket update.